 Second Planetary Security Conference in the Peace Palace

 A well-known example is the impact of the multi-year drought in Syria that has contributed, amongst other factors, to spark the Syrian conflict in 2011.
-Similar relationships can are found in many other conflicts like the rise of Boko Haram in northeast Nigeria or the conflict in Darfur.
+Similar relationships can be found in many other conflicts like the rise of Boko Haram in northeast Nigeria or the conflict in Darfur.
 This is not to say that climate change is the only reason for those conflicts.
 Would there have been such a simple direct relationship, then California, Australia, and many other places that suffer from a prolonged period of drought should now have internal armed conflicts as well.

-But the apparent relationship between environment and peace deserves more attention in times when long-lasting stable environmental conditions suddenly start to change.
+But the apparent relationship between environment and peace deserves more attention when long-lasting stable environmental conditions suddenly start to change.
 The complexities of understanding security threats are fascinating, which explains why long after a conflict has ended, historians still study its causes.
 I can’t think of any dispute in history that can be explained by just one reason, climate change included.
 History books would be quite dull if that were the case.
 But the beauty of Helen was not the only cause of the Trojan war.
 Nor is the murder of Franz Ferdinand enough to explain the First World War.

-Recent tweets on @planetary_sec show the complexity, and the broad scope of the relationship between planetary change and security.
-It is more than climate change, although the phrase ‘climate-security’ is often used.
-There is, for instance, also water scarcity, food scarcity, access to energy- and resources, population growth, sea-level rise, or biodiversity loss.
+Recent tweets on @planetary_sec show the complexity and the broad scope of the relationship between planetary change and security.
+It is more than climate change, although the phrase ‘climate security is often used.
+There is, for instance, also water scarcity, food scarcity, access to energy and resources, population growth, sea-level rise, or biodiversity loss.
 There are also a lot of interlinkages between these possible contributing factors to instability.
 Nor should security just be seen as civil war or international war; human security is also under threat from these planetary changes.
 Human security issues can lead to ‘hard security’ challenges and the other way around.

 Launched in 2015, the Planetary Security Initiative (PSI) was created by the Netherlands Ministry of Foreign Affairs as a program to engage representatives at all levels of governance, academia, civil society, and the private sector to work together on timely responses to climate-related threats to security.